 Most of the famous fitness trackers are free in their main functions.
 However, it doesn’t mean that they are not making money.
 Let’s see what monetization strategies can help you meet all user needs while earning money.

 In-app purchases.
 When the audience is loyal and has a strong commitment to your services, they might want to boost their experience with in-app purchases.
-That can be additional features, such as access to video lessons or personalized training plans.
-And also little one time purchases — certificates, stickers, avatars.
+That can be additional features, such as access to video lessons or personalized training plans, as well as little one-time purchases — certificates, stickers, avatars.

 Ads.
-An easy way to make money on the app is adding other brands’ advertisements into your fitness tracker.
+An easy way to make money on the app is by allowing other brands’ to publish advertisements on your fitness tracker.
 Keep the amount of ads reasonable and make sure that users are not irritated.
 Ads should be thoughtful and match your brand style and niche.